Discoveries in Distanced Arts

 Insights shared included challenges and successes in the design and delivery of remote programmes, the wonder and engagement that can be brought to artistic practices through flexibility, and strategies for managing the emotional wear associated with new ways of working.

-Below, you can watch the recording of the event and download the report, researched by Queen Mary University of London, containing the key findings we discussed during the event, including:
+Below, you can watch the recording of the event and download the first report, researched by Queen Mary University of London, containing the key findings we discussed during the event, including:

 – The use of group phone calls to deliver parts of the programme known as ‘working clusters’ because many older adults had limited internet and smartphone access.